Why this exists

 The hardest problem in fundamental investing isn't analysis.
 It's memory.

 Fundamental investing is a trillion-dollar industry built on human judgment.
-The people are sharp.
-The work is hard.
-The decisions are good.
-What's missing is the layer that holds the firm's thinking together at the moment of decision.
+The people are sharp and the work is hard.
+What's missing is the layer that holds the firm's knowledge together at the moment of decision.

 Theses live in Word documents.
 Rationale lives in heads.
-Conviction lives in last quarter's notes, last year's outlooks, the deck three folders deep.
-When the world shifts, the firm reassembles its understanding from the artifacts — and pays for the reassembly while it does.
+Conviction is buried in last quarter's notes, last year's outlooks, the deck three folders deep.
+When the world shifts, the firm reassembles its understanding from the artifacts, and pays for the reassembly while it does.

 What's changed